Courtenay Place, Wellington: 'Taj Mahal'

 'Taj Mahal' is the nickname of a building on the median strip opposite Downstage Theatre, between Kent and Cambridge Terraces at the end of Courtenay Place.
 The building was constructed in 1928 and opened in July 1929 as public toilets for tram passengers.
 With a dome at each end, the building quickly became known as the Taj Mahal.
-In 1966 the toilets were finally closed due to difficulty of access and lack of use.
+In 1966 the toilets were closed due to difficulty of access and lack of use.
 The building was saved from demolition by public protest, and since then has been used as storage for Downstage Theatre, an art gallery, and as home to various bars and restaurants.

 Former men's toilets

 At the western end of Courtenay Place was a men's public toilets.
 It is one of the oldest remaining buildings in the area.
 The toilets opened in 1911 to serve tram passengers and patrons from nearby bars, and were built half-underground to make them less obtrusive.
 From the 1960s on there were many complaints to the Council about the condition of the toilet block and the men who hung around it, but the facility wasn't closed until 1994.
 The building was unused for years, until it was gutted and adapted for use as a pizza kiosk in 2011.